-I'm about halfway through seminary (training to be an Anglican minister) and am fundraising to cover the costs of the second half.
+I'm now about 3/4s of the way through training to be an Anglican minister, and am fundraising to cover the costs of the rest.
 Funds raised will pay for class fees, course texts, and travel expenses for my placement.

 A bit of background: